-We compared ILP and SA for solving the minimum set spatial prioritization problem (Ball et al. 2009).
+We compared EILP and SA for solving the minimum set spatial prioritization problem (Ball et al. 2009).
 In this formulation, the landscape is divided into a set of discrete planning units.
-Each planning unit is assigned a socioeconomic cost (here we use the assessed land value) and a conservation value for a set of features that we wish to protect (here the occupancy probability for a set of species).
+Each planning unit is assigned a financial cost (here we use the assessed land value) and a conservation value for a set of features that we wish to protect (here the occupancy probability for a set of species).
 We also define representation targets for each species as the amount of habitat we hope to protect for that species.
-The goal of this prioritization problem is to optimize the trade-off between conservation benefit and socioeconomic cost (McIntosh et al. 2017).
+The goal of this prioritization problem is to optimize the trade-off between conservation benefit and financial cost (McIntosh et al. 2017).
 Achieving this goal involves finding the set of planning units that meets the conservation targets for the minimum possible cost (i.e. min cost: such that conservation value ≥ target).
-Details on the Marxan problem formulation can be found in Ball et al. (2009) and the ILP formulation in Beyer et al. (2016).
+Details on the Marxan problem formulation can be found in Ball et al. (2009) and the EILP formulation in Beyer et al. (2016).
 Three key parameters that are important for Marxan analysis, which we also use here are: species penalty factor, number of iterations, and number of restarts (Ardron et al. 2010).
-Briefly, the species penalty factor is the penalty given to a reserve system for not adequately representing a feature, the number of iterations determines how long the annealing algorithms will run, and the number of restarts determines how many different solutions Marxan will generate.
+Briefly, the species penalty factor is the penalty given to a reserve system for not adequately representing a feature, the number of iterations determines how long the annealing algorithms will run, and the number of restarts determines how many different solutions Marxan will generate (for more details see SI Appendix S1).
 For all scenarios, we used 1 km2 planning units, generated by aggregating the species and cost data to this coarser resolution from the original 1-ha cells.
 Aggregation was accomplished by taking the sum of cost data and the mean of species data for all 1-ha cells within the larger 1 km2 cells.

-ILP solvers (commercial vs open source)
+EILP solvers (commercial vs open source)

-A variety of ILP solvers currently exist, and both commercial and open source solvers are available.
-All solvers yield optimal solutions to ILP problems, but there are substantial differences in performance (i.e. time taken to solve a problem) and in the size of problems that can be solved (Lin et al. 2017).
+A variety of EILP solvers currently exist, and both commercial and open source solvers are available.
+All solvers yield optimal solutions to EILP problems, but there are substantial differences in performance (i.e. time taken to solve a problem) and in the size of problems that can be solved (Lin et al. 2017).
 For the purposes of performance testing we opted for one of the best commercial solvers currently available, Gurobi (Gurobi Optimization Inc. 2017).
 In a recent benchmark study, Gurobi outperformed other solver packages for more complex formulations and a practical use-case (Luppold et al. 2018).
 To investigate solver performance of packages that are freely available to everyone, we also tested the open source solver SYMPHONY (Ralphs et al. 2019).
 Both Gurobi and SYMPHONY can be used from R. For Gurobi we used the R package provided with the software (Gurobi version 8.1-0) and for SYMPHONY the Rsymphony package (version 0.1-28; Harter et al. 2017).
-We used the prioritizr R package to solve ILP problems for both Gurobi and SYMPHONY solvers (Hanson et al. 2019).
+We used the prioritizr R package to solve EILP problems for both Gurobi and SYMPHONY solvers (Hanson et al. 2019).

 Scenarios investigated